agramonte/com.cabagomez-plugin.ironsource/README.md

 -- Tappx banner and interstitial are supported.
 If you use it and have not registered please use my affiliate link: https://dashboard.tappx.com/?h=a386595d4c1005fd21b82c8a44d45766.

+-- If you find an issue please submit an issue on this repo.
+If I am able to reproduce it and impacts me, I will try to resolve it.
+If you need more support than this or want to individually add plugins, I would recommend the excelent ironsource plugin by Scott Harrison: https://solar2dmarketplace.com/plugins?IronSource_tech-scotth

 1. Add the plugin.
 ```
     ["plugin.ironsource"] =